NorwegianVeterinaryInstitute/laksetap/www/tab4_table_and_plot_footer.md

-Annual mortality is reported as a percentage.
-These figures do not include losses due to discards, escapes, or "other" causes.
+Annual mortality risk does not include losses due to discards, escapes, or "other" causes.
 Production areas or counties with very few sites are excluded from the presentation to ensure confidentiality.